-Does Sathya Sai Baba really transform people?
-Sathya Sai Baba has said (to V.K.
+Did Sathya Sai Baba really transform people?
+Sathya Sai Baba said (to the editor of his journal, V.K.
 Narasimhan) that one thing he cannot do is make people be good.
 So the question as to whether Sai devotees undergo more sound or permanent self-transformation than usual at any ‘religious conversion’ or other types of life-altering event is worth pursuing.

 These people are almost never looked at critically by anyone who is allowed to remain within the movement because of the vague but absolute Sai ‘commandment’ ‘see no evil, hear no evil, speak no evil’ and ‘see only the good in everyone’.
 These are self-defeating practices in real life and – taken too seriously – lead towards such states as undue self-love and self-hate, loss of proper touch with other people and the world.
-One problem is that the virtual impossibility of this sweeping decree in real life, for most of us who are not in some cocoon are faced with things we must – if we follow our consciences bravely – criticise, condemn (though we may choose not to speak out) and to act against.
-This is reflected in the selfish actions of many leaders in the Sai movement, the sheer inability to interact openly and fairly with other people or with voluntary movements having equally good or better aims.
-It comes out too in innumerable squabbles, let-downs, broken promises and all the detritus of life that persists in all Sai groups I know about and which I have repeatedly been told about from followers from many countries.
-These matters are even brought up sometimes at Sai conferences by speakers (some who deplore the standards of Sai devotees) trying to share the facts with ‘their brothers’ (and sometimes even their sisters too).
-This indicates that genuine transformations into good devotees are considerably less than is made out to be!
-Further, if one were to judge by the sheer venom in mails from diverse, always-hiding Sai ‘devotees’ that I and other critics of Sathya Sai Baba have received, one can wonder how much this movement is a refuge for what Sathya Sai Baba calls ‘bad men’ and worse.
+One problem is that the virtual impossibility of this sweeping decree in real life, for most of us who are not in some cocoon are faced with things we must – if we follow our consciences bravely – criticise, condemn (though we may choose not to speak out) and act firmly against.
+This was reflected in the selfish actions of many leaders in the Sathya Sai organisation, their sheer unwillingness or inability to interact openly and fairly with other people.
+Following Sai Baba’s instruction, they made rules to stop members from any co-operation with other voluntary movements, even those having equally good or better aims and stronger records of public service.
+It came out too in innumerable squabbles, let-downs, broken promises and all the detritus of life that persists in all Sai groups I knew about through 18 years and which I have repeatedly been told about from followers from many countries.
+These matters were even brought up sometimes in mild forms at Sai conferences by speakers (a few of whom dared to deplore the standards of Sai devotees).
+Those trying to share the fact with ‘their brothers’ (and sometimes even their sisters too) were side-lined at all meetings or excluded outright.
+This indicated that genuine transformations into good devotees were considerably fewer and lesser than it was constantly made out to be by self-promoting eager beavers and zealots!
+Further, if one were to judge by the sheer venom in mails from diverse, mostly anonymous Sai ‘devotees’ that I and other critics of Sathya Sai Baba have received, one can wonder how much this movement was a refuge for what Sai Baba calls ‘bad men’ and worse.

-Sai Baba claims that he tests devotees through sending them hardships, through withholding his grace and other sufferings.
-These test are described by many writers, and some have told me of the wholly unreasonable tests they have had to face.
-However, they were no doubt untoward things that happened which Sai Baba could always say, if asked, that they were tests of faith.
+Sai Baba’s claimed that he tested devotees’ faith in him, such as through ‘sending them hardships’, through withholding his grace and leaving them to face their crises and sufferings.
+Such tests are described by many writers, and some have told me of the wholly unreasonable ‘tests’ they have had to face.
+The majority of followers were mostly ignored for obvious logistical reasons, but it was said that this showed one was not ready or was undergoing a ‘test of faith’.
+In addition, there were many inexplicably untoward things that happened in his sphere, of which Sai Baba could always say (if anyone dared ask), that these were tests of faith.
 See some of these described here.

 Healing as a sign of love?
-The many alleged healings by Sathya Sai Baba cannot ever be satisfactorily proven as being his doing.
-Improvements that take place (or seem to, often temporarily) can be due entirely to the person involved, the intense desire for release from pain and suffering which seems to be granted by at long last meeting “God Incarnate’.
-It is only natural to compare this undoubted phenomenon to the same in other sects like the evangelicals, the Jehovah Witnesses, the Pentecostals and hundreds like them where ‘miraculous healings’ are supposedly regular occurrences and are attributed to whoever is seen as the instruments of God (Jesus, Allah etc.) – and add to this African healers and Latin American voodoo, shamans around the world etc. etc. All this shows how little importance need be attached to the person involved, or to which ‘ishta’, ‘ikon’ (idol?) one appeals.
-One can project one’s energies towards anyone and even anything – it appears – and genuine results can be achieved in some cases.
-It is in this context I see Sathya Sai Baba ‘s alleged ‘miracles of healing’, along with all healings that are attributed to people of both the profane and sacred sort.
+The many alleged miraculous healings claimed by – or for – by Sai Baba cannot ever be satisfactorily proven as being miracles or his doing.
+Improvements that take place (or may temporarily seem to do so) can be due entirely to other causes.
+It is known how placebos can work wonders, and how the person’s emotional state can have huge effects on health, with frequent turnaround triggered by anything from strokes of very good luck to sudden infatuation or requited love.
+The intense desire for release from pain and suffering – prayed about constantly – can have strong effects when one suddenly gets convinced that God is caring, and this may seem to be proved by being granted at long last a meeting with “God Incarnate Himself’.
+Compare this undoubted phenomenon to other sects like the evangelicals, the Jehovah Witnesses, the Pentecostals and hundreds similar where ‘miraculous healings’ are supposedly regular occurrences (though often temporary highs after which a relapse soon follows) and are attributed to whoever is seen as the instruments of God (Jesus, Allah etc.).
+Add to this ‘healing’ by shamans in many cultures in the world, the powerful trance effects of African and voodoo ‘witchcraft healers’.
+All this shows how little importance need be attached to the person involved, or to which ‘ishta’, ‘ikon’ ‘idol’ or ‘healer’ one appeals.
+One can project one’s energies towards anyone and even any object regarded as powerful – it appears – and through such a catalyst, genuine results can sometimes occur.
+It is in this non-miraculous context that I see Sathya Sai Baba ‘s alleged ‘miracles of healing’, along with all healings that are attributed to people of both the profane and sacred sort.